g3chench/central-dogma/README.md

 - [MongoDB](https://www.mongodb.org/)
 - [Python 3](https://www.python.org/)

-Install relevant Node modules using
+Install Node modules:

+`npm install express`
+`npm install mongojs`
-`npm install`
+`npm install body-parser`

 ### Development

 To set up the app:

-Make sure MongoDB is up by `cd`-ing to its directory and executing
+- Make sure MongoDB is up by `cd`-ing to its directory and executing `mongod`

-`mongod`

-Run the server with
+- Run the server with
 `node server`

 The app runs at
 `http://localhost:9000/`